andyjamesf/EDC15P-Android/README.md

 - 📊 ECU info extraction (part number, software version)
 - 📱 100% Offline - no internet required
 - 💾 Save modified files to Downloads

+## ⚠️ Disclaimer

+This is a **test version**.
+The developer is not responsible for any damage to your vehicle or ECU.
+Always:
+- Backup your original file before making changes
+- Verify the checksum before flashing
+- Use at your own risk

 ## Download